-A Reading from the First Book of the Prophet Samuel (16:1-13).
+A Reading from the Acts of the Apostles (1:8-14).

 The Word of the Lord.